Hyderabad Airport Metro Express

-The Hyderabad Airport Express Metro or Corridor IV is an under-construction Hyderabad Metro line from Raidurg metro station to Rajiv Gandhi International Airport.
+The Hyderabad Airport Express Metro or Corridor IV was a planned Hyderabad Metro line from Raidurg metro station to Rajiv Gandhi International Airport.
 The total length of the line is 31 km.
+Hyderabad Airport Express Metro is fully funded by Government of Telangana through the engineering, procurement and construction (EPC) mode.
+As of December 2023, Union Government is yet to provide in principle approval for this project.